rubymonsters/ruby-for-beginners/44_instance_variables.md

 You can think of the object's scope as your own knowledge, or memories.
 For example, you know your name, your email address, and your email password.
 You keep this knowledge around, and you can use it.
-Likewise, an object keeps its instance variables around, as long as they exist.
+Likewise, an object keeps its instance variables around, as long as the object exists.

 On top of this, the object's scope also contains the object's method names.
 That is to say, the object knows about its own methods, and it can call them,